From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Introduction

 As illustrated in Fig.~\ref{fig:abs}(a), we partition the SPAQ dataset~\cite{fang2020perceptual} into subsets based on absolute quality score (\ie, MOS) and pair-wise quality difference (\ie, $|\Delta\text{MOS}|$), respectively.
 Our analysis reveals that CLIP-IQA~\cite{wang2023exploring} exhibits superior PLCC performance in high-MOS regions and for pairs with small $|\Delta\text{MOS}|$, suggesting its proficiency in the fine-grained discrimination of high-quality content.
 In contrast, NIQE~\cite{mittal2012making} demonstrates higher correlation in low-MOS regimes and for pairs with large $|\Delta\text{MOS}|$, indicating its strength in identifying severe degradations.
-These findings underscore that IQA model performance is jointly governed by absolute quality levels and the granularity of quality differences.
-Such complementary behaviors are entirely masked by traditional global metrics, which aggregate localized performance into a single, uninformative scalar.
-Through this empirical analysis, we identify two fundamental limitations of current benchmarking protocols: \begin{enumerate} \item \textbf{Dimension Confounding:} Global metrics fail to decouple a model's \textit{Prediction Accuracy} (consistency with absolute MOS) from its \textit{Discrimination Capability} (sensitivity to relative $|\Delta\text{MOS}|$).
-These two dimensions capture distinct yet coupled aspects of perceptual assessment.\\ \item \textbf{Distributional Bias:} As shown in Fig.~\ref{fig:dist}, global metrics are highly sensitive to the MOS distribution of the test set.
+These findings underscore that IQA model performance is jointly governed by absolute quality levels and the granularity of quality differences. \rc{Such complementary behaviors are obscured by traditional global metrics, which aggregate localized performance into a single scalar and thus provide an incomplete characterization of model performance.} Through this empirical analysis, we identify two fundamental limitations of current benchmarking protocols: \begin{enumerate} \item \textbf{Dimension Confounding:} Global metrics fail to decouple a model's \textit{Prediction Accuracy} (consistency with absolute MOS) from its \textit{Discrimination Capability} (sensitivity to relative $|\Delta\text{MOS}|$). \rc{These two dimensions capture perceptually distinct aspects of human visual assessment, while being mathematically coupled in traditional global metrics.}\\ \item \textbf{Distributional Bias:} As shown in Fig.~\ref{fig:dist}, global metrics are highly sensitive to the MOS distribution of the test set.
 Changes in quality span or sampling density can reverse the relative ranking of models, indicating that these metrics confound model capability with dataset-specific distributional bias. \end{enumerate} Inspired by these observations, we propose \textbf{Granularity-Modulated Correlation (GMC)}, a principled framework for IQA model evaluation.
 GMC explicitly modulates correlation computation along both MOS and $|\Delta\text{MOS}|$ dimensions, enabling localized behavioral analysis while reducing bias induced by non-uniform quality distributions.
 Specifically, GMC extends the classical Generalized Correlation Coefficient (GCC)~\cite{kendall1990j} via two complementary mechanisms: